JKirchartz/awesome-stars/README.md

 - [dataset](https://github.com/openimages/dataset) - The Open Images dataset
 - [WeedBot](https://github.com/nekosune/WeedBot) - Weedbot fork of skybot
 - [textgenrnn](https://github.com/minimaxir/textgenrnn) - Easily train your own text-generating neural network of any size and complexity on any text dataset with a few lines of code.
-- [public-apis](https://github.com/toddmotto/public-apis) - A collective list of free APIs for use in software and web development.
-- [InferSent](https://github.com/facebookresearch/InferSent) - Sentence embeddings (InferSent) and training code for NLI.
 - [congress-legislators](https://github.com/unitedstates/congress-legislators) - Members of the United States Congress, 1789-Present, in YAML/JSON/CSV, as well as committees, presidents, and vice presidents.
 - [fuckitpy](https://github.com/ajalt/fuckitpy) - The Python error steamroller.
 - [skybot-tarot-plugin](https://github.com/iMartian/skybot-tarot-plugin) -